-We can consider Talkspace’s infrastructure and company size to be comparable to BetterHelp.
+I consider Talkspace’s infrastructure and company size to be comparable to BetterHelp.
 But, Talkspace has more subscription plans (3 tiers), as well as being open to insurance.

 Talkspace also offers psychiatric evaluations for an additional cost.
 This makes their addiction services online more versatile.
 Hiring psychiatrists is not something that is common for therapy sites, and there is even the possibility of having medical prescriptions through Talkspace too.

 Pricing: $65-$90 per week with $80 discount for the first month.
-Accepts many insurance plans, Medicare, and Medicaid.
+Accepts many insurance plans, including Medicare, and Medicaid.
 Read here for other therapy sites that take insurance.

-Customer support isn’t just the only advantage of being a smaller company.
+Customer support isn’t the only advantage of using a smaller company.
 Price is also what makes Calmerry compelling, as it’s one of the cheapest therapy options on the internet.
 Despite its smaller infrastructure, clients are still matched to a therapist within 24 hours and also have the benefit of weekly subscriptions, in case monthly is too much of a financial commitment.